 Tension Rod Gate

-How the Tension Rod DIY Pet Barrier Works
+How the Tension Rod Barrier Works

 Using sturdy tension rods, you make a simple frame and clip on pet-safe mesh or canvas—great for doorways and narrow hallways.